EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Alternative theories as A03

 Sigmund Freud.
 He suggested that the mindset of an individual differed from their mindsets when in a crowd.
-He argued of a ‘merging of minds’ within same opinion groups, leading to reduced behavioural inhibitions.
-However his ideas – like most of his theories – were criticised for the lack of use of the hypothetic deductive method.
+He argued for a ‘merging of minds’ within the same opinion groups, leading to reduced behavioural inhibitions.
+However, his ideas – like most of his theories – were criticised for the lack of use of the hypothetic deductive method.
 He didn’t test his ideas using investigations arising from a hypothesis.

-The question why males are the warriors in group displays of aggression have been addressed by many, who believe the hypothesis that raiding-type warfare evolved as a high-risk/high-gain male-group display of aggression for reproductive strategy (or, arguably, even as a parental investment strategy).
+The question of why males are the warriors in group displays of aggression has been addressed by many, who believe the hypothesis that raiding-type warfare evolved as a high-risk/high-gain male-group display of aggression for reproductive strategy (or, arguably, even as a parental investment strategy).

 Reproductive success is the only criterion in the currency of evolution.
 Male and female organisms have evolved different strategies for optimising their reproductive success.
 For males, females are generally the limiting resource: for human males, women are the highly strategic “good” (always in short supply) that can convert the other resources controlled by the males into offspring.